-A new release of Aspose.Pdf for .NET 10.7.0 has been published with new features and enhancements which were requested in earlier release versions.
+A new release of Aspose.PDF for .NET 10.7.0 has been published with new features and enhancements which were requested in earlier release versions.
 Likewise previous versions, this new release also contains fixes for issues reported against previous releases.
-Following are some details regarding features introduced in this new release.
+The following are some details regarding features introduced in this new release.

 Strikeout feature in TextState class

 The TextState class provides the capabilities to set formatting for TextFragments being placed inside PDF document.
 You can use this class to set text formatting as Bold, Italic, Underline and starting this release, the API has provided the capabilities to mark text formatting as Strikeout.
 Please try using following code snippet to add TextFragment with Strikeout formatting.
 Meanwhile you may consider visiting following link for further details on Add Text in existing PDF file